 This Troper remembers that match fondly and, after knowing happened to Trips during that match, made me swear to never question the man's loyalty to the business nor his will to see those things through to the end.
 The WWE fanbase apparently was in this mindset as well, given the return MSG gave The Game when he returned.

 Ironically, Mick's had two high-profile "I quit" matches and lost both of them.
 However, neither was because of the pain being too much.
 In the first match, the Rock cheated by playing a recording of Mick yelling "I quit!
 I quit!!
 I QUIT!!!" (from a pre-match taunt) while Foley was on his face unconscious.
 The second match was a loss because Ric Flair threatened to harm Melina if he didn't quit.
 Caring more about Melina's safety than his own reputation, Mick obliged.
 (Melina promptly pulled a Face–Heel Turn.)

-This is how John Cena has been presented for the past few years: As a man who may not be the strongest or biggest, but will never ever give up even when the odds are stacked against him.
+This is how John Cena has been presented since 2005: As a man who may not be the strongest or biggest, but will never ever give up even when the odds are stacked against him.
 He even has "Never Give Up" appear on his shirts as a slogan of sorts.
 This also implies real life: if he's been injured and taken surgery, expect him coming back into the ring within at least half the amount of time it takes normal people.

 It's the sole reason he won't lose any "I Quit" matches.